 If you're sick of eating leftover roast turkey sandwiches and you still have a ton of Thanksgiving or Christmas turkey in the fridge, you might be wondering what to do with it.
 You might even be considering throwing it out if that big bird is taking up a whole lot of space in your fridge.
 Why not put it to good use and turn it into a whole new delicious and healthy dinner that everyone will love?

 This is one of my favourite recipes for leftover turkey or chicken.
 This leftover turkey macaroni and cheese casserole is so easy to make and so deliciously creamy, with a crunchy, buttery breadcrumb crust.
-You can bet there won't be any leftovers this time.

 You can even make a few of these ahead of time and freeze them for another day.
 It's a great way to use up of all of that leftover turkey.
 Simply prepare the casseroles in foil baking pans, wrap them in plastic and put them in the freezer.
 Then when you're ready to make one, just pull it out of the freezer and pop it in the oven.